Nishaposwal123/day2/dictionaryOrder/README.md

-`tests` This folder contains 1 file tests.cpp and a folder catch2header.
+`tests` This folder contains 2 files test.cpp, runtests.cpp and a folder catch2header.

 `test.cpp` This file contains all the test cases of to unit test the functions other than main of the source code.

+`runtests.cpp` This file contains the falg "RUNTESTS" which tells the CMake File whether to run Source code or tests.

 `catch2header` This folder contains a file catch.cpp.

-`Catch2` This folder contains the header file of catch2 framework - "catch.hpp"

 `doc` This folder contains a file "doc.md" which contains a small description about the code.

+`CMakeLists.txt` This file contains the condition for running test cases or source code.